isayme/go-wstunnel/README.md

 # Websocket Tunnel

-Proxy a TCP protocol with websocket
+Proxy a TCP protocol with websocket.
+HTTP/HTTPS protocol not supported.

+# Why or When

+- proxy server that cannot reach directly, like socks5 but no client proxy config;
+- access server with wss to avoid Man-in-the-middle attack;
+- use cloudflare to protect/hide real server;

 # How it works